geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Thro' air, thro' fire, and thro' the sapphire wave

-Each structure trembled ; high the billows rear'd 640
+Each structure trembled; high the billows rear'd 640

 Their foaming crests, the bold Hydidae feared.